ENNALI444/checkers-engine/README.md

 # Checkers Engine - Spring Boot Project

-A complete checkers game implementation with AI opponent, built in Java 17 with Spring Boot 3.3.x.
+A complete checkers game implementation built in Java 17 with Spring Boot 3.3.x.
+Play checkers by making moves through the REST API and get the updated board state back.

 ## 🚀 Quick Start